sockmaster27/bash-parser/readme.md

 This fork is focussed at dependency maintenance and will not receive any updates beyond that.
 No new features, no bug (nor security) fixes.

+All (relevant) changes of this fork are being upstreamed at <https://github.com/vorpaljs/bash-parser/pull/66>.

 # Installation

 ```bash